 Building furniture

 Yes, angled finish nailers can even be used for some light carpentry work like building furniture.
 The versatility of these nailers makes them ideal for a variety of tasks, both big and small.
-Again the angled shape comes in handy as it makes it easy to work in tight spaces.
+Again the angled shape is handy as it makes it easy to work in tight spaces.
 You can also use it for furniture repairs and other projects around the house.

 Tighter locations

 Whether you’re working in a small space or trying to avoid damaging an adjacent piece of trim, angled finish nailers can give you the clearance you need to get the job done right.
-In contrast, straight finish nailers might be too bulky for some tight situations.
+In contrast, straight-finish nailers might be too bulky for some tight situations.

 Which is Better?
 Angled vs Straight Finish Nailers